tgolla/tgolla.github.io/net.markdown

 title: .NET
 ---

+All things related to development in the .NET Framework.

 {% assign posts = site.posts | where_exp: "post", "post.categories contains '.NET'" %}
 {% for post in posts %}